sagiadinos/garlic-proxy/README.md

 ## Description
 Sometimes you want to use several SMIL-Player in a internal network which shares same or partialy same content.
-If you want to save bandwith or it is limited you can use basil-Proxy.
+If you want to save bandwith or it is limited you can use Basil-Proxy.
-Basil-proxy is created without a framework and do not need a database.
-It should run even on small IoT devices.
+Basil is lightweight and do not need a database.
+It will run even on small IoT devices.

 ## Requirements
 * PHP 5.6+